rydmike/rydmike.github.io/blog_flutter_linting.md

     # "Assigning new values to parameters is generally a bad practice unless an operator
     # such as ??= is used.
 Otherwise, arbitrarily reassigning parameters is usually a mistake."
     # One might even think the rule would allow using the ??= operator, but it does not.
 For now,
-    # I am keeping this lint as warning and overriding locally with
+    # we keep this lint as warning and overriding locally with:
     #
     # ignore: parameter_assignments
     #
-    # when I need it for the ??= operator, or some copy/paste in of some code that does things
+    # When we need it for the ??= operator, or some copy/paste in of some code that does things
-    # that needs it too, and that I don't want to deal with fixing at the moment.
+    # that needs it too, and that we don't want to deal with fixing at the moment.
     parameter_assignments: warning

     # Allow having TODOs in the code.
     todo: ignore

-linter:
-  rules:
-    ...
 ```

 The rest of the settings is just turning OFF linting rules I do not want to use.